5 Common UX Mistakes in Web Design

 1. Prioritizing Aesthetics Over Functionality

 A user-friendly website should strike a perfect balance between creativity and functionality.
-On the aesthetics front, it’s important to personalize your website with creative graphics, aesthetic photos, and interactive design elements.
-However, this should not be done at the expense of the user experience.
+On the aesthetics front, it’s essential to personalize your website with creative graphics, aesthetic photos, and interactive design elements.
+However, this should not be up at the expense of the user experience.
 Sure, users want creativity.
 But they also want to navigate your site with ease.
 And to many people, the latter is the better option.

-2. Forgetting Mobile Visitors
+2. Forgetting Mobile Visitors UX Mistakes

 3. Common UX Mistake: Hard to Read Fonts